 She has been teaching for 28 years with a down to earth approach arising from an appreciation of both the eastern practice and the western lifestyle.

-Margarida makes this practice accessible to everyone, and encourages her students to do a consistent practice in order to be improve health on a mental, physical and emotional level.
+Margarida makes the yoga practice accessible to everyone, and encourages her students to do a consistent practice in order to be improve health on a mental, physical and emotional level.

-Margarida’s classes include vinyasa yoga and also restorative yoga.
-Her vinyasa classes are inspired by Ashtanga Vinyasa yoga and she uses a combination of ujjai breath, the bandhas (energy locks) and dristhi (focussing one’ gaze) to bring the awareness inwards.
+Margarida’s classes include hatha flow yoga and also restorative yoga.
+Her hatha flow classes are inspired by her experience of Ashtanga Vinyasa yoga and she uses a combination of ujjai breath, the bandhas (energy locks) and dristhi (focussing one’ gaze) to bring the awareness inwards.

-Demystifying yoga, her classes are based on the 8 limb approach of Ashtanga.
+Demystifying yoga, her classes are based on the 8 limb approach of Yoga.
 She incorporate asana (poses), pranayama (breath) and meditation and chanting, combined with inward awareness.

 Margarida began practicing yoga as a child, following Lilias Folan with her televised Yoga program and the early find of Richard Hittlemans book, she was drawn to the Yoga practice.